Intune enrollment methods for Windows devices

 - Configuration Manager Co-management lets administrators enroll their existing Configuration Manager managed devices into Intune to get the dual benefits of Intune and Configuration Manager.

 - Device enrollment manager (DEM) is a special service account.
 DEM accounts have permissions that let authorized users enroll and manage multiple corporate-owned devices.
 These types of devices are good for point-of-sale or utility apps, for example, but not for users who need to access email or company resources.
-This method does not allow the use of features such as Conditional Access.
+Be aware that there are some limitations with DEM accounts as documented here.

 - Enrolling Windows IoT Core devices is accomplished by using the Windows IoT Core Dashboard to prepare the device, and then using Windows Configuration Designer to create a provisioning package.
 Then, using SD Card media during initial boot up, it installs the provisioning package to automatically enroll the devices into Intune.